AleDTS/aulas-geo-fisica-podemos-mais/aulas/aula04/aula04-conteudo.md

 ### Pressão atmosférica

 - Força que o ar exerce sobre superfície terrestre, relacionada com a força da gravidade.
-Pode modificar-se com a temperatura e altitude (?)
+Pode modificar-se com a temperatura e altitude.

 ### Altitude